If you have suffered severe injuries due to someone else’s carelessness, contact the Tustin Personal Injury Lawyers of Bisnar Chase.

 The kinds of damages a personal injury victim can recover for their claim can be divided up into two groups which include compensatory damages and punitive damages.
-Compensatory damages are classified as monetary compensation for factors such as medical treatment and damages to your vehicle.
+Compensatory damages are classified as monetary compensation for factors such as medical treatment and vehicle damage.

-Medical expenses: A personal injury can leave a person temporarily or permanently disabled.
-This injury can be painful and can often lead to an accident victim needing round-the-clock care.
-Other costs that a claimant in a personal injury case may collect may consist of emergency room visits, prescription medications, rehabilitation treatments, x-rays, or primary care physician visits.
+A personal injury can leave a person temporarily or permanently disabled.
+This injury can be painful and often lead to an accident victim needing round-the-clock care.
+Other costs that a claimant in a personal injury case may collect may include emergency room visits, prescription medications, rehabilitation treatments, x-rays, or primary care physician visits.

-Property damage: Property damage can involve any object that was destroyed in the incident.
-This can include the vehicles that were damaged in the accident, as well as personal items such as a cellphone, a laptop, or an important piece of jewelry.
+Property damage can involve any object destroyed in the incident.
+This can include the vehicles that were damaged in the accident and personal items such as a cell phone, a laptop, or an important piece of jewelry.
 These can all be classified as property damage.
 You can prove that you acquired these types of losses by providing receipts of these items to your Tustin personal injury attorney.

-Loss of wages: Frequently, personal injury victims are left with multiple injuries that can have them out of the job for weeks or even months.
+Frequently, victims of personal injury are left with multiple injuries that can leave them out of the job for weeks or even months.
 What can be included from a former employer to a claimant can be compensation for sick time, vacation time or overtime.
 Some accident victims can become paralyzed from a personal injury and have the inability to support themselves altogether.